canro91/canro91.github.io/_posts/2021-04-12-UnitTestNamingConventions.md

 **Test names should tell the scenario under test and the expected results**.
 Long names are acceptable when writing unit tests since test names show the purpose behind what they're testing.
 Assertion messages aren't needed if you name your test the right way.

 These are 4 common naming conventions we can use.
-Let's continue to use Stringie, a (fictional) library to manipulate string.
+Let's continue to use Stringie, a (fictional) library to manipulate strings.
 Stringie has a `Remove()` method to remove a substring from the beginning or the end of an input string.

 ## 1. UnitOfWork_Scenario_ExpectedResult